akasakaid/TiktokDownloader/README.md

 # Tiktok Downloader

-this is a repository for telegram bot tiktok downloader without watermark [TiktokVideoDownloaderIDBot](https://t.me/TiktokVideoDownloaderIDBot)
+This is a repository for telegram bot tiktok downloader without watermark [TiktokVideoDownloaderIDBot](https://t.me/TiktokVideoDownloaderIDBot)

 but you can also use the module I have created
 ```